 Do you have jaw pain?
 Jaw stiffness?
 Does your jaw lock up?
 Click uncomfortably?

-Here are some stretches and exercises that may help your jaw pain
+Here are some heating, stretching, exercising and ice massage techniques that may help your jaw pain

 Remember, always ask your healthcare provider before trying any home remedies to verify it is appropriate for your specific condition.

 I believe the safest self-treatment for most jaw pain is to

 1. Heat the upper back (trapezius muscles) for ten minutes to soften the neck, shoulders, and upper back muscles (all of which can affect the jaw).